SomeWeekendReading/someweekendreading.github.io/_posts/2021-09-18-vaccine-names.md

 > __SPIKEVAX!__

 That's just&hellip; brilliant!
+It absolutely defies the conventional wisdom of drug naming.
+No deep roots in ficto-Latin or pseudo-Greek.
+Not even a vague attempt at sophistication.
+Just&hellip; "hey, we use the spike to vaccinate you".
+I love it.

-Hence our celebratory pictures of [Spike](https://en.wikipedia.org/wiki/Spike_(Buffy_the_Vampire_Slayer)) and a [VAX](https://en.wikipedia.org/wiki/VAX).
+Hence, our celebratory pictures of [Spike](https://en.wikipedia.org/wiki/Spike_(Buffy_the_Vampire_Slayer)) and a [VAX](https://en.wikipedia.org/wiki/VAX).
+Surely this was their intended meaning, no? <sup id="fn2a">[[2]](#fn2)</sup>

 Now I want a Moderna booster, even though I got Pfizer originally.
+Just for the name.

 ---